-The following checklist will help you identify the areas of your business that are most susceptible to winter hazards.
-To minimize damage and recover quicker following a winter storm, it is a good idea to develop a plan of action for your business and staff.
+The following winter weather preparedness checklist will help you identify the areas of your business that are most susceptible to winter hazards.
+To minimize damage and recover quicker following severe winter weather, it is a good idea to develop a plan of action for your business and staff.

-Below you will find critical information and preparedness tools to assist in protecting your business and the most critical element of your business - your people.
+Below you will find critical information and winter weather preparedness tools to assist in protecting your business and the most critical element of your business - your people.

 - Check your insurance coverage for protection against winter hazards.